cjekel/piecewise_linear_fit_py/README.md

 All other methods require the user to specify the specific location of break points, but in most cases the best location for these break points is unknown.
 It makes more sense to rather have the user specify the desired number of line segments, and then to quantitatively choose the best location for the ends of these line segments.

 # Changelog
+- 2018/04/15 Now you can find piecewise linear fits that go through specified data points!
 - 2018/04/09 Intelligently converts your x, y, or breaks to be numpy array.
 - 2018/04/06 Speed! pwlf just got better and faster!
 A vast majority of this library has been entirely rewritten!
 New naming convention.
 The class piecewise_lin_fit() is being depreciated, now use the class PiecewiseLinFit().
 See [this post](http://jekel.me/2018/Continous-piecewise-linear-regression/) for details on the new formulation.
 New test function that tests predict().
 - 2018/03/25 Default now hides optimization results.
 Use disp_res=True when initializing piecewise_lin_fit to change.
 The multi-start fitfast() function now defaults to the minimum population of 2.